Basis of Presentation and Nature of the Business

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts and related disclosures.
 Actual results could differ from those estimates.

-As of June 30, 2019, the Company owns and operates a network of fourteen biorefineries, with twelve locations in North America and two locations in Europe, which includes thirteen operating biomass-based diesel production facilities with aggregate nameplate production capacity of 520 million gallons per year ("mmgy") and one fermentation facility.
-Ten of these plants are “multi-feedstock capable” which allows them to use a broad range of lower-cost feedstocks, such as inedible corn oil, used cooking oil and inedible animal fats in addition to vegetable oils, such as soybean oil and canola oil.
-In July 2019, the Company announced the closure of the New Boston, Texas biorefinery.
-The plant's nameplate capacity is 15 mmgy which will reduce the Company's overall nameplate capacity to 505 mmgy.
+The Company currently owns and operates a network of twelve bio-based diesel production facilities, with ten locations in North America and two locations in Europe, and an aggregate nameplate production capacity of 505 million gallons per year ("mmgy").
+Ten of these plants are “multi-feedstock capable”, which allows them to use a broad range of low carbon feedstocks, such as distillers corn oil, used cooking oil and inedible animal fats in addition to vegetable oils, such as soybean oil, and canola oil.
+In September 2021, the Company announced the closure of the Houston, Texas biorefinery, expected to be completed in January 2022.
+The Houston plant's nameplate capacity is 35 mmgy, which will reduce the Company's overall nameplate capacity to 470 mmgy.

-The biomass-based diesel industry and the Company’s business have benefited from certain federal and state incentives.
-The federal biodiesel mixture excise tax credit (the "BTC") was retroactively reinstated on February 9, 2018, for the fiscal year 2017, but has not been reinstated for 2018 or 2019 as of the date of this report.
-The expiration or modification of any one or more of those incentives, could adversely affect the financial results of the Company.
+The bio-based diesel industry and the Company’s business have benefited from certain federal and state government programs.
+The federal biodiesel mixture excise tax credit (the "BTC") was retroactively reinstated on December 20, 2019 for the years 2018 and 2019.
+The BTC has also been extended through December 31, 2022.
+The modification of federal and state government programs could adversely affect the financial results of the Company.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.